ObsidianMC/ObsidianPlugin/README.md

 # ObsidianPlugin
 A Template Repository for building Obsidian plugins.
+Make sure to rename the assemblies to ensure compatibility with other plugins.

 ## Obsidian.Api.dll reference
 You need the Obsidian.API dll to be able to develop plugins.